 Would You Like to Submit an Article?

 We accept articles from individuals with hearing loss, educators and professionals in the hearing health care fields.
-For more information Author's Guidelines in PDF format .or download the
+For more information Author's Guidelines in PDF format .Needs to be updated with new editor's information or download the

 Hearing Loss Magazine